Joshfairhead/Obsidian/Omnicient/Regen Foundation/Regen Facillitation Plan.md

 # Regen Facillitation Plan

 Scoping statement:
-- Revised mission and aim
-- Auditing existing structures
+- [ ] Auditing existing structures
 	- Role is the creative environment
 	- Domain is the transactional environment
 	- Network is the contextual/demographic environment
+- [ ] Revised mission and aim

 ---
 Raw material:
 - Implementation plan for the org
-	- Audit existing structures, co-develop department circles and review structures

 ## Definition of Done
-First draft of thins document
+First draft of this document